ajay0688/action-tagging/README.md

 # Configuration

-To make happen tag creation GITHUB_TOKEN need to be pass in as env variable.
+To create tags, GITHUB_TOKEN need to be passed in as env variable.

 NEVER HARD CODE THE SECRET in YAML FILE.